 Definition: Stock market rally

-A stock market rally is a sustained rise in equity price trends over a period of time.
-It is typically characterized by positive investor sentiment and strong buying activity, which pushes share prices higher.
+A stock market rally is a sustained rise in equity price trends, typically characterized by positive investor sentiment and strong buying activity, which pushes share prices higher.
 The duration and percent increase of rallies can vary greatly, ranging from minutes to years.
 A stock market rally fueled by available demand outstripping supply on a stock exchange.

 Why do stocks rally?